 Machine Learning, Copula and Synthetic Data

-To give a simple example let’s take few variables from the classic Cars Dataset.
+To give a concrete example, let’s use a few variables from the classic Cars Dataset.

 import warnings